 Introducing Bryce Canyon National Park & Around

-The sorbet-colored, sandcastle-like spires and hoodoos of Bryce Canyon look like something straight out of Dr Seuss' imagination.
+The sorbet-colored, sandcastle-like spires and hoodoos of Bryce Canyon National Park pop like a Dr Seuss picture book creation.
 Though the smallest of southern Utah's national parks, this is perhaps the most immediately visually stunning, particularly at sunrise and sunset when an orange wash sets the otherworldly rock formations ablaze.
 Steep trails descend from the rim into the 1000ft amphitheaters of pastel daggers, then continue through a maze of fragrant juniper and undulating high-mountain desert.
 The location, 77 miles east of Zion and 39 miles west of Escalante, helps make this a must-stop on any southern Utah park itinerary.

 3-Day National Parks Tour from Las Vegas: Grand Canyon, Zion and Bryce Canyon

 See the desert landscapes of the Western United States!
 On this three-day tour, depart from Las Vegas to see Arizona’s Grand Canyon and Lake Powell, and Utah’s Bryce Canyon National Park and Zion National Park...